OfficeChromatography/2LabsToGo/2LabsToGo-Eco-Firmware/README.md

 If you need more help, follow our [instruction_visualstudio-code](https://github.com/OfficeChromatography/2LabsToGo/blob/main/2LabsToGo-Firmware/2LabsToGo-Marlin/instruction_visualstudio-code.pdf).

-For building the firmware open the folder 2LabsToGo-Marlin in Visual Studio Code.
+For building the firmware open the folder 2LabsToGo-Eco-Marlin in Visual Studio Code.

-To flash the firmware from the Raspberry Pi onto the Arduino chip of the 2LabsToGo mainboard, use the bash script flash_firmware.sh.
+To flash the firmware from the Raspberry Pi onto the Arduino chip of the 2LabsToGo-Eco mainboard, use the bash script flash_firmware.sh.

-For more details on flashing, consult the 2LabsToGo assembly guide in the folder 2LabsToGo-Instructions.
+For more details on flashing, consult the 2LabsToGo-Eco Assembly guide in the folder 2LabsToGo-Eco-Instructions.